 August 2016: Governor General Peter Cosgrove undertook a State Visit to Mexico.

 November 2014: Mexican President Peña Nieto, then Foreign Minister Meade and Minister for the Economy Guajardo visited Australia for the G20 Summit.

 July 2014: Mexican Minister for the Economy Guajardo visited Australia for the G20 Trade Ministers’ meeting.

-April 2014: Foreign Minister, the Hon Julie Bishop MP visited Mexico for a meeting of MIKTA (Mexico, Indonesia, Korea, Turkey, Australia) Foreign Ministers, the first high level meeting of the Global Partnership for Effective Development Cooperation, and bilateral meetings.
+April 2014: Foreign Minister Julie Bishop visited Mexico for a MIKTA (Mexico, Indonesia, Korea, Turkey, Australia) Foreign Ministers meeting, the first high level meeting of the Global Partnership for Effective Development Cooperation, and bilateral meetings.